The-California-Tech/california-tech/content/2024/04/26/happy-election-day.md

 >
 > As for the Executive Social Committee, I think that ASCIT and the IHC have been able to work together extremely well over the past year, and we can rely on the House presidents to communicate the interests of their members to ASCIT.
 Further, I trust our Social Team to be in touch with campus and have a sense of both unaffiliated and affiliated student's interests (I will mention that in communications with current ASCIT members we have considered establishing an "Unaffiliated Consultant" who we can go to as an advocate for the desires of unaffiliated students).
 However, if there is any sense that the student body would like to see the reinstatement of the Executive Social Committee, I will see to gauging this interest and if appropriate, work to see it revitalized.

+Thierno Diallo:

+> I plan to continue supporting the houses with inter-house events including but not limited to their yearly campus-wide party, athletic and non-athletic events across houses, and upholding school traditions such as ditch day and rotation.
+>
+> With regards to bringing back the Executive Social Committee, I think that ASCIT and the IHC alongside house officers have done an excellent job thus far, however, this is a matter I would ask the student body about for their input and further discuss with them.

 # People